Code-Institute-Submissions/Darian-Frey-Milestone-Project-Three_AugustResub/README.md

 - A review rating system.
 A user can give a 1 to 5 star rating to other people's reviews.
 - A search function.
 The ability to search the reviews based on genre, user name, user rating, author or book title.
 - Lost password recovery feature.
-- Sort reviews, Alphabetically, by Genre, User ratings, by Author or by User
+- Sort reviews, Alphabetically, by Genre, User ratings, by Author or by User.
+- Add reviews to a favourites list

 ##### [Back to Table of Contents](#table-of-contents)